We see that it is not the task of Christianity

 Additional Modern Materials

 The Long Catechism of Metropolitan Philaret (Drozdov) of Moscow is a link to an external website containing the English translation of this formal Catechism.
-The index breaks things down into subject area if you have specific questions you are looking to answer.
+It is written in the modern style of questions and answers.
+The index breaks things down into subject area if you have specific questions you are looking to understand.

 Supplemental Extra-Biblical Ancient Church Writings